Aftermath of the 2011 Tōhoku earthquake and tsunami: Japan

 Chief Cabinet Secretary Yukio Edano said that Japan's government will convene on 13 March to gauge the economic effects of the catastrophe.
 He told NHK Television that about 200 billion yen that was remaining from the budget for the concurrent fiscal year that would end on 31 March would be used to fund the immediate recovery efforts.
 Additional measures could also hurt Japan's public debt (which is already the highest in the world).
 This additional spending could hurt demand for government bonds.

 Silicon wafer production has been suspended at factories owned by Shin-Etsu Chemical and MEMC Electronic Materials, which together account for 25% of the global silicon wafer production.
 The suspension is expected to drastically impact semiconductor production, which is contingent on wafer availability.

 Some economic analysts consider that, ultimately, the catastrophe will improve Japan's economy, with increased job availability during restoration efforts.
 An analyst at JPMorgan Chase, citing the 1989 Loma Prieta earthquake in the San Francisco Bay Area and the Southern California 1994 Northridge earthquake, noted that natural disasters "do eventually boost output".
-An analyst at Société Générale anticipated that Japan's economy will decline in March 2011 but will revive powerfully in subsequent months.
+An analyst at Société Générale anticipated that Japan's economy would decline in March 2011 but then revive powerfully in subsequent months.
 After the Kobe earthquake, industrial output dropped 2.6%, but increased by 2.2% the next month and 1% the following month.
 Japan's economy then accelerated substantially through the next two years, at more than its former rate.
-Others are of the opinion that the catastrophe will harm the economy.
+Others believed that the catastrophe would harm the economy.
 Some analysts have argued that those who predict that the reconstruction effort could help Japan's economy have fallen prey to the broken window fallacy.
 On 24 March, an executive of Bank of Japan's Osaka branch said he expected "a big decline in production, [leading to] an adjustment in the economy initially with exports and inventories falling and imports rising...
 Demand created by reconstruction projects will emerge after that."
 The government said that reconstruction in the ongoing year could raise GDP by 5 trillion yen to 7.75 trillion yen.

 By the end of July 2011, 47 percent of the 22.63 million tons of debris in Iwate, Miyagi, and Fukushima Prefectures had been removed.
 By 11 July 2011, 73.7% of farming businesses affected by the quake and tsunami in eight prefectures had resumed operations while 35.5% of fishing entities had returned to business, according to the Japanese agricultural ministry.
 The ministry excluded Fukushima from the results because of the ongoing nuclear crisis.

 The reconstruction of damaged areas in Tōhoku beginning in 2011 produced a boom in construction jobs and business in the area.
 As a result, cities like Sendai benefited from an increase in residents and wages for construction-related jobs rose.